Leo-Planer/Portfolio/README.md

 This is Abdullah Jabbar's Portfolio website.
+For Hiring Officials and Clients.